List of longest ski jumps: History

 The distance of a ski jump is measured from the end of the 'table' (the very tip of the 'inrun' ramp) to halfway between the athletes' feet when they touch ground.
 To qualify, the jump must be made in a sanctioned competition, or official trial or qualification runs for these, with a system to control the actual length.
 To win a competition, an athlete needs both distance and style, the latter of which is achieved by attaining a proper Telemark landing; therefore jumpers are not motivated to jump as far as possible, only as far necessary to attain a good landing.
 Jumps are invalid if the jumper falls, defined as touching the ground with his hands or body before reaching the fall line.
 However, if an athlete touches the snow with any part of their body after landing, and receives style points greater than 14 from at least three judges, the jump is valid and counts as an official world record.

 When ski flying began in the 1930s, jumps were recorded in a traditional Scandinavian measure of length, the Norwegian alen (1 alen (Norway) = 0.6275 m).
 Some older United States and Canadian records were recorded in feet.
 Now, jump length is measured by the meter.
 Today, camera technology capably makes the measurements.
 Before, spectators were stationed downhill, meter by meter, and the raised hand of the nearest observer marked the jumper's landing.

 Men

 Official world records

 Progress of all valid world records by fully standing on both feet, although International Ski Federation doesn't recognize them.

 Also distances set by test and trial jumpers during competition rounds are deemed official.

+Not recognized

+Longest ever standing distances but not recognized as official WR; as both hill and event (promo) weren't in accordance with FIS rules.